 How much do CNAs make?

-Certified nursing assistants make a mean hourly wage of $14.77 and a mean annual wage of $30,720.
+According to the Bureau of Labor Statistics, the medicn salary in 2020 for certified nursing assistants was $14.82 per hour or $30,830 a year.
 When analyzing the mean wage, remember that these figures are what the 50th percentile makes and you may make a lot more or less depending on your expertise and your location.
-If you manage to make it into the top 10% of CNAs you’ll be earning a steady $40,620.
+If you manage to make it into the top 10% of CNAs you’ll be earning a steady $44,550.

 How do you choose a certified nursing assistant program?